NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   :code:`IV_GUI_VER=<gui_id> <version>`
-        The UI version of a UI if one is running, for example :code:`de.blinkt.openvpn 0.5.47` for the Android app.
+        The UI version of a UI if one is running, for example :code:`de.blinkt.spotify 0.5.47` for the Android app.
         This may be set by the client UI/GUI using ``--setenv``.

   :code:`IV_SSO=[crtext,][openurl,][proxy_url]`